 Net invested in capital assets represents the university's capital assets, net of accumulated depreciation, and outstanding principal balances of debt, attributable to the acquisition, construction, or improvement of those assets.
-Net invested in capital assets increased \$0.1 million in 2018 due primarily to a reduction in debt due to annual debt service payments.
-During 2017, net invested in capital assets increased \$11.3 million due primarily to the capitalization of the Biosciences Building project, continued construction on the Grawn Renovation project and a reduction in debt due to annual debt service payments.
+Net invested in capital assets increased \$17.8 million in 2019 due primarily to construction in progress related to the Center for Integrated Health Studies, Chippewa Champion Center and Residence Life Facilities improvements.
+During 2018, net invested in capital assets increased \$0.1 million due primarily to a reduction in debt due to annual debt service payments